Northern Lights has developed the world’s first open-source CO2 transport and storage infrastructure.

 With support of the Norwegian Government and our owners Equinor, Shell, and TotalEnergies, Northern Lights provides realistic decarbonisation opportunities for Norwegian and European industries.

-In March 2025, Northern Lights took the next step with a positive investment decision for Phase 2, expanding our annual capacity to a minimum of 5 million tonnes of CO₂.
+In March 2025, Northern Lights took the next step with a commercially based investment decision for Phase 2, expanding our annual capacity to a minimum of 5 million tonnes of CO₂.
 With this expansion, Northern Lights is building a commercially viable CCS market and unlocking new decarbonisation opportunities across borders.
 Supported by an EU grant from the Connecting Europe Facility (CEF), the new infrastructure will include more CO₂ transport ships, additional storage tanks and a new jetty in Øygarden.
 Phase 2 is expected to be operational in the second half of 2028.

 There is an urgent need and a significant demand for CCS, and we have an ambition to expand our commercial capacity to meet an increasing market demand.